 If you call them while they have pallets available, you could pick them up and save that company money at the same time so they will likely be happy to give them to you for free.
 Bigger companies like Home Depot or Lowe’s probably won’t give them to you, so stick with the smaller guys who are more willing to help out.

 If you can’t find a local business who is willing or able to give you pallets, there are still other places to search.
 Start with local yard sale, Facebook, or Craigslist pages.
 These are great places to search for pallets.
-People will often advertise if they have pallets that need to be disposed of in hopes that someone will come get them.
+People will advertise if they have pallets that need to be disposed of.

 A third option for pallets is either construction sites or farmers.
-It’s a long shot, especially depending on where you live and what season it is.
 But if you have farmers nearby or a construction site or they might have extra pallets they might be willing to give you.
 You’ll just simply have to show up and ask nicely.

 Don’t ever take pallets just because they are on the side of the road or in a stack.
 Always find someone to ask and make sure you have permission to take the pallets before you take them.